chkware/chkware.github.io/docs/references/testcase-reference.md

 `expose` is a sub-block, that can be used to expose local variable of this file to outer scope.

-For testcase specification document local variable called `$_assertion_results` which holds after assertion output, and `$_response` which holds response after request execute, are available.
+For testcase specification document local variable called `_assertion_results` which holds after assertion output, and `_response` which holds response after request execute, are available.

 See docs on [expose node](/references/variable-reference#expose-node)